-The Advanced Individual Combat Weapon (AICW) was a joint development of the Australian DSTO (Government operated Defense Science and Technology Organization), and private companies Metal Storm and Tenix Defense.
-This development has been carried out since the turn of the 21st century, closely following the concept of the American XM29 OICW system.
+The Advanced Individual Combat Weapon (AICW) was a joint development of the Australian DSTO (Government-operated Defense Science and Technology Organization) and private companies Metal Storm and Tenix Defense.
+This development has been carried out since the turn of the 21st century, closely following the American XM29 OICW system concept.

-The most interesting part of the Advanced Individual Combat Weapon is the multi-shot Metal Storm 40mm grenade launcher, which looks like a single 40mm G/L barrel but contains three 40mm projectiles stacked one behind the another.
-These projectiles are launched using the electric ignition impulses, provided by the fire control module built into the buttstock of the host rifle.
+The most exciting part of the Advanced Individual Combat Weapon is the multi-shot Metal Storm 40mm grenade launcher, which looks like a single 40mm G/L barrel but contains three 40mm projectiles stacked one behind the other.
+These projectiles are launched using the electric ignition impulses provided by the fire control module built into the buttstock of the host rifle.

-Since the muzzle velocity of these projectiles is slightly more than usual for 40mm handheld G/L (95m/s instead of 75m/s), host rifle incorporates the recoil reduction buffer, that allows the Metal Storm G/L barrel to recoil against the spring, decreasing the peak recoil impulse.
+Since the muzzle velocity of these projectiles is slightly more than usual for 40mm handheld G/L (95m/s instead of 75m/s), the host rifle incorporates the recoil reduction buffer that allows the Metal Storm G/L barrel to recoil against the spring, decreasing the peak recoil impulse.

-The top of the receiver hosts the multi-role sights of various type and make.
-At the AICW VX3 live fire demonstrations that took place in the summer of 2005, AICW prototypes were displayed with ITL Viper multi-purpose rifle sight (that incorporates laser range-finder and digital compass), or with Vinghog Vingsight Fire Control System.
+The top of the receiver hosts the multi-role sights of various types and make.
+At the AICW VX3 live fire demonstrations in the summer of 2005, AICW prototypes were displayed with ITL Viper multi-purpose rifle sight (that incorporates laser range-finder and digital compass) or with Vinghog Vingsight Fire Control System.

 3rd Generation Technology

-In late 2005 AICW prototypes have not yet fired 40mm grenades with live warheads, nor incorporated an airburst facility.
-However, it is stated that it is possible to easily adapt most of the existing 40mm grenade warheads to the Metal Storm technology, including air-bursting grenades that are now in development in several countries.
+In late 2005 AICW prototypes had not yet fired 40mm grenades with live warheads nor incorporated an airburst facility.
+However, it is stated that it is possible to quickly adapt most of the existing 40mm grenade warheads to the Metal Storm technology, including air-bursting grenades that are now in development in several countries.

-The weapon was not intended to enter service, but rather as a concept demonstration to “generate ‘advance-thinking’ within the ADF about the future of small arms”.
-As such, development of the AICW ceased following successful final demonstrations and the completion of the CTD program.
+The weapon was not intended to enter service but rather a concept demonstration to “generate ‘advance thinking within the ADF about the future of small arms.”
+As such, the development of the AICW ceased following successful final demonstrations and the completion of the CTD program.

 Technical specifications for Advanced Individual Combat Weapon